 Lane departure warning, frontal collision warning and active blind spot detection can be spec'd as part of the Driver Assistance Plus package.

-The M4 Convertible's closest competitor is the Audi RS 5 Cabriolet, which packs a 450-horsepower 4.2-liter V8.
+The M4 Convertible's closest rival is the Mercedes-AMG C63 S Cabriolet, which packs over 500 horses of V8 power.
 Buyers willing to trade some refinement in favor of higher performance can also consider the Chevrolet Corvette Stingray Convertible.